gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

    situations where certificates should not be written to disk (Webhooks or other IPC?)

-#### Reload Command
+#### Reload Events

-The reload command is an optional command that `tbot` will execute after a successful renewal.
-This can be used, for example, to restart an OpenSSH server after new certificates are written to disk.
-Note: this command is executed with Go's `os/exec` package, meaning that a system shell is not invoked, so shell features such as glob patterns, redirection, or environment variable expansion are not supported.
+To enforce security best practices, the bot itself provides no builtin methods for signalling or otherwise executing user code when a certificate rotation occurs.
+Instead, end users are encouraged to use filesystem watches (e.g.

-We will list a few example reload commands for common use cases (OpenSSH, NGINX) in our docs.
+`inotify`) to watch for changes directly using a least-privileged system user.

-*TODO (Tim)*: How will we ensure the bot is able to send signals / execute commands in a way that doesn't require it to run as the target Unix user or as root?
-Simple command exec is less useful than it appears when all the system components are deployed securely.
+We will include a helper command, `tbot watch`, to perform simple actions on various update events, such as executing a user script.

-A few alternative / additional notification methods:
+A number of alternative notification types were considered and found to have
- * Filesystem watches (inotify, etc).
-Offloads complexity to the user and still requires solving the FS permission problem (Linux ACLs?).
+limitations:

- * Webhooks.
-Need to evaluate security.
+ * User scripts: either forces the bot to run as `root` to execute scripts as another user, or executes as the bot's user.
+The latter case simply offloads the problem (how will the user script then securely interact with the app to reload?)
- * Shell scripts.
-Will need to evaluate how useful this really is.
+ * Unix signals: requires either the same user, root, `CAP_KILL`, or SUID, plus requires a way to query for the correct process.
+Impractical for the same reasons as shell scripts aren't.
- * Unix signals.
-Require either same user, root, or `CAP_KILL`, or SUID, plus needs a way to query for the correct process.
-Not very practical for largely the same reason shell scripts aren't.
+ * D-Bus: complex, unclear permission semantics, relatively poor OS compatibility.
- * D-Bus? (grasping at straws)
+ * Webhooks: complex and poses challenges implementing securely.

-We should implement as many of these as makes sense (minimally shell scripts, and FS watches are a no-op on our end.)
+ * Unix sockets: challenging permissions semantics (still relies on ACLs and `libc` has related edge cases).

 #### Join Script